tomdaboom/twoc/README.md

 ## Usage
 ### twoc
-1. Make sure that you have Rust installed on your machine with the Cargo build manager
+1. Make sure that you have Rust installed on your machine with the Cargo build manager (follow the instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html))
 2. Type ```cargo run -- --file <FILENAME> --word <INPUT_STRING>``` into the terminal to run a twoc program on a specified input.
 Use the ```--verbose``` flag to see the different transformations the program makes to the program.

 ### twop